LukeShortCloud/rootpages/src/virtualization.rst

 -  HypriotOS
 -  Container Linux

 The official ``kubeadm`` utility is used to quickly create production environments and manage their life-cycle.
-Install it using the instructions found `here <https://kubernetes.io/docs/setup/independent/install-kubeadm/>`__.
-Other pre-requisite steps include disabling Swap partitions, enabling IP forwarding, and installing docker.
-On RHEL/CentOS, SELinux needs to be disabled as it is not supported for use with ``kubeadm``.
+This tool had became stable and supported since the Kubernetes 1.13 release.
+[60] Install it using the instructions found `here <https://kubernetes.io/docs/setup/independent/install-kubeadm/>`__.
+Other pre-requisite steps include disabling swap partitions, enabling IP forwarding, and installing docker.
+On RHEL/CentOS, SELinux needs to be disabled as it is not supported for use with kubeadm.

 .. code-block:: sh